The following Property precedent provides comprehensive and up to date legal information covering:

 We confirm that:

-we are holding the Release Documents set out in Schedule 1 [(copies attached)] signed by the Bank in respect of the Charge to the order of the Bank;
+we are holding to the order of the Bank the documents set out in Schedule 1 (the Release Documents) executed by the Bank in respect of the Charge [(copies of which are attached to this letter)];

-the amount required to redeem the Charge before [insert the time of completion specified in the contract] on [insert the completion date] is £[insert amount] and thereafter the amount required to redeem the Charge will increase by £[insert the daily rate of interest] for each day that completion is delayed (the Redemption Amount);
+the amount required to redeem the Charge before [insert the time of completion specified in the contract] on [insert the completion date] is £[insert amount] and thereafter the amount required to redeem the Charge will be [insert amount] increased by £[insert the daily rate of interest] for each day that completion is delayed (the Redemption Amount);

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.